-25.2.3.12 Facilitated changes
+25.2.3.11 Facilitated changes

 The preliminary airspace design for WSI was specifically required to avoid any impact on the ability of Sydney (Kingsford Smith) Airport to operate all existing runway modes.
-There would be no impact on the Sydney (Kingsford Smith) Airport curfew between 11 pm and 6 am (local time).
+There is to be no impact on the Sydney (Kingsford Smith) Airport curfew between 11 pm and 6 am (local time).